tara-m-harwood/WiTTY_Women/README.md

 * [License](#license)

 ## General info
 WiTTy_Women is a CLI application that allows users to create a profile and test their literary knowledge of some legendary female writers.
 Upon opting to take the quiz, users will be shown a thought provoking quote and must select the correct author.
-They will then be able to see their score and choose to take the quiz again to build upon their knowledge or exit the program.
+They will then have the option to see their score and choose to take the quiz again to build upon their knowledge or exit the program.
+The user can choose to view their saved cumulative score before exiting the program.

 ## Intro Video
 [WiTTY Women on YouTube](https://www.youtube.com/TBD)